monodera/covid19plot/README.md

 ```
 cd covid19plot
-python ./plot_cases.py
+python ./make_covid19_plots.py
 ```

-At the end, you should find `index.html` in the `gist` directory you made in the step 3.
+At the end, you should find `index.html` in the `gist_covid19_plot` directory you made in the step 1.
 Open it with a web browser.

 ## What's in the output